Emphasis in Environmental Analysis (EEA) at Harvey Mudd

 There are a wide variety of courses taught in environmental sciences on the five college campuses.

-Multiple academic options are available for Harvey Mudd students interested in environmental studies.
+Multiple academic options are available for Harvey Mudd students interested in environmental analysis and sustainability.
 They may:

 - Complete their humanities, social sciences, and the arts concentration in Environmental Studies.